great-expectations/great_expectations/docs/guides/expectations/how_to_use_self_initializing_expectations.md

 ### 3. Save your Expectation with the calculated values

-Now that the Expectation's upper and lower bounds have come from the Batches, you can save your Expectation Suite and move on.
+Now that the Expectation's upper and lower bounds have come from the Batches, you can save your <TechnicalTag tag="expectation_suite" text="Expectation Suite" /> and move on.

 ```python file=../../../tests/integration/docusaurus/expectations/self_initializing_expectations/self_initializing_expect_column_mean_to_be_between.py#L85
 ```